postsharp/Metalama.Documentation/conceptual/validation/validation.md

 # Validating Code

-This chapter describes how to validate your source code complies against the architecture, design patterns, and other team conventions.
+This chapter describes how to validate your source code against the architecture, design patterns, and other team conventions.

 ## Benefits